agungTuanany/docker-mastery-complete-toolset/chapter-8-swarm-basic-features/README.md

 Imagine you're having to design the commands and the architecture for this.
 And this is what the developer would give to you that wrote this app.
 Well in this case, it's probably lots of developers that wrote this app, right?
-Because we've actually got a _web fronted_ that in Python we've got a _web backend_ that running in NodeJS.
+Because we've actually got a _web frontend_ that in Python we've got a _web backend_ that running in NodeJS.
 We've got a _worker process_ that running in .NET and then we've got a _Redis key value store_ and a _PostgreSQL database_.